 Students completing this webinar are entitled to receive a certificate of completion.

 Presenting the webinar to groups is allowed and encouraged; please adjust the quantity in the shopping cart to account for ALL participants who will attend the webinar.
-The system will automatically adjust the pricing (bulk discount information listed above).
+The system will automatically adjust the pricing (group discount pricing listed above).

 Disclaimer: No unauthorized recording or copying of the class or the materials is permitted.